enginebai/Algorithms/topics/dynamic-programming.md

     }
 }
 ```

+> We can print iteratively or contruct without parent table, just use [dp table](https://www.programiz.com/dsa/longest-common-subsequence).

 ## Tips for [Problem Solving](../problems/problems-solutions.md#dynamic-programming)
 * Most dynamic programming questions can be boiled down to a few categories.
 It's important to recognize the category because it allows us to FRAME a new question into something we already know.